-- Put the fruit in a pot with water and boil until soft.
+- Cook the fruit in boiling water until it is very soft.

-- Combine the juice in a pot with sugar, vanilla bean, lemon zest, and lemon juice and boil for a good long while.
+- Combine the quince juice in a pot with an amount of sugar determined by how much juice you ended up with (see the recipe for details), vanilla bean, lemon zest, and lemon juice and boil for a good long while.

 - Put the hot jelly in the hot jars.
 Put lids on the jars.
 Done!

 Do you need to peel quince?